7 Authentic Norwegian Foods You Should Try

 Created with Fabric.js 4.6.0

-Recommended spot to try it: These are widely available from food stands throughout the summer season, perfect to be enjoyed outdoors.
-You can also find them in most cafes during the year, and they’re always reasonably priced and perfect for a cup of coffee.
+Where to get Norwegian waffles: These are widely available from food stands throughout the summer season, perfect to be enjoyed outdoors.
+You can also find them in most cafes during the year, and they’re always reasonably priced and perfect with a cup of coffee.

 #6 Sursild